tishat-ahasan/OS161-Investor-Producer-Synchronization/README.md

-# OS161-Investor-Producer-Synchronization:

  1. Read Problem Description carefully to understand the problem.

  & Read Second Part of Design Document to understand the solution properly.

 2. Unzip asst1.zip and go to directory $ asst1/src/kern/asst1 here you will see the following files:

     1.invest_assignment.c

     2.invest_assignment.h

     3.investor_producer.c

     4.investor_producer.h

-you have to complete the function in investor_producer.c according to the demand of invest_assignment.c.
+you have to complete the function in **investor_producer.c** according to the demand of **invest_assignment.c.**

-3.Solution is on the Solution Folder.Just replace the "investor_producer.c" and "investor_producer.h" files in asst1/src/kern/asst1 with the files situated in Solution Folder (With same name).
+3. Solution is on the Solution Folder.Just replace the **"investor_producer.c"** and **"investor_producer.h"** files in **asst1/src/kern/asst1** with the files situated in Solution Folder (With same name).

-4.To compile you need to run the Compile.sh file.to do so run the following 2 commands in terminal
+4. To compile you need to run the Compile.sh file.to do so run the following 2 commands in terminal

     $ chmod -R 777 Compile.sh  //to change the permission.Need to run only once.

     $ ./Compile

-5.Then Run the os-161 by:
+5. Then Run the os-161 by:

     $ chmod -R 777 Run.sh   //to change the permission.Need to run only once.

     $ ./Run

 you should see the following:

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 sys161: System/161 release 2.0.8, compiled Jul 18 2019 20:15:45

 OS/161 base system version 2.0.3

 Copyright (c) 2000, 2001-2005, 2008-2011, 2013, 2014

    President and Fellows of Harvard College.
 All rights reserved.

 Put-your-group-name-here's system version 0 (ASST1 #125)

 1888k physical memory available

 Device probe...
 lamebus0 (system main bus)
 emu0 at lamebus0